Craft and design projects in Denmark and abroad

 How your application will be evaluated?

+The overall criteria of assessment, when the Danish Arts Foundation reviews applications is artistic quality.
 The Committee evaluates artistic quality in craft and design in terms of whether the proposed project demonstrates:

 The Committee is aware that craft and design is a broad area and it funds projects of high artistic quality throughout the whole field.
-This can mean projects that demonstrate aesthetic potential and a keen understanding of the craft, its materials and sensuousness, as well as projects centered on specific design solutions to specific problems or projects of a more intangible nature.
+This means projects that demonstrate aesthetic potential and a keen understanding of the craft, its materials and sensuousness, as well as projects centered on specific design solutions to specific problems or projects of a more intangible nature.

-The Danish Arts Foundation’s Committee for Craft and Design Project Funding uses this programme to fund specific projects on the basis of the budgets submitted by the applicants.
+The Danish Arts Foundation’s Committee for Craft and Design Project Funding uses this program to fund specific projects on the basis of the budgets submitted by the applicants.
 If your project is not yet ripe for implementation and resembles (basic) research, you may apply for a working grant from the Committee for Craft and Design.

 If you have applied for grants from the Danish Arts Foundation within the past three years, this information will be considered in the evaluation of your application.